BUU22560 Introduction to Operations Management

 - What market, internal or environmental change would cause most disruption to the working of the operation, and with what knock-on effects?

-This module introduces Operations Management as the act of combining people and technology in an organisation so as to produce goods and to deliver services now and in the future.
+This course introduces Operations Management as the act of combining people and technology in an organisation so as to produce goods and to deliver services now and in the future with a focus on “Getting Things Done”.

-- Make effective use of the basic vocabulary of operations management.
+1. Make effective use of the basic vocabulary of operations management

-- Explain what is meant by the contribution of operations management to the competitiveness of the firm.
+2. Explain what is meant by the contribution of operations management to the competitiveness of the firm

-- Define and explain the choices in structuring and running the operation.
+4. Define and explain the choices in structuring and running the operation

-- Critically evaluate operations performance, defined in terms of quality, dependability, flexibility, speed and cost.
+5. Critically evaluate operations performance, defined in terms of quality, dependability, flexibility, speed and cost, as well as sustainability

-- Apply operations management models and frameworks to business situations.
+6. Apply operations management models and frameworks to business situations

 - 2 hours lectures per week